1

 太史公曰:穰侯,昭王親舅也。 而秦所以東益地,弱諸侯,嘗稱帝於天下,天下皆西鄉稽首者,穰侯之功也。 及其貴極富溢,一夫開說,身折勢奪而以憂死,況於羈旅之臣乎!

 The Grand Historian remarks: The Marquis of Rang was King Zhao's own maternal uncle.
-The reason Qin expanded eastward, weakened the feudal lords, once styled itself emperor in the world, and made all under heaven face west and bow their heads—these were the Marquis of Rang's merits.
-When he reached the pinnacle of nobility and overflowing wealth, one man's words opened the way, his body broken and power seized, dying of worry—how much more so for a minister who is but a sojourner!
+That Qin expanded eastward, weakened the feudal lords, once styled itself emperor over all under heaven, and made all under heaven face west and bow its head was due to the Marquis of Rang's merit.
+When he reached the peak of nobility and overflowing wealth, one man's persuasion opened the way, his person was brought low and his power seized, and he died of worry.
+How much more vulnerable is a minister who is merely a sojourner!